 In June 2015, the Greater Toronto Airports Authority (GTAA) and NAV CANADA began a conversation to explore noise mitigation ideas with communities across the Greater Toronto Area (GTA).

 Feedback provided by you and your neighbours across the GTA helped us better identify noise reduction opportunities in residential areas.
 These conversations led to the creation of the Toronto Noise Mitigation Initiatives Engagement Plan, commonly known as the Six Ideas.

 Each idea underwent technical analysis to understand the impacts and benefits for local communities, and the feasibility of implementing the initiative given the demand forecast for Toronto Pearson.
 Where possible, we looked for opportunities to minimize the total number of people impacted by aircraft noise.

 Your feedback throughout the spring 2018 consultation period helped us get one step closer to making Toronto Pearson an international leader in aviation noise management.

 The six ideas

 Ideas 1 to 4 focus on how airborne aircraft approach and depart Toronto Pearson.
 NAV CANADA is responsible for air traffic control and designing flight paths.
 Ideas 5 and 6 explore the way the runways are used by aircraft arriving to and departing from Toronto Pearson.
-We are responsible for runway assets at the airport.
+The GTAA responsible for runway assets at the airport.